delgiudice1967219/ADM_HW4/README.md

   * [clustering_animation.py](functions/clustering_animation.py): Scripts for generating iterative clustering visualizations
   * [preprocessing.py](functions/preprocessing.py): Helper utilities for preprocessing and evaluation
   * [minhashing.py](functions/minhashing.py): Functions for generating and using MinHash signatures
-  * [tools.py](functions/tools.py): Helper functions for find similarity
+  * [tools.py](functions/tools.py): Helper functions for calculating similaritiesand matrix operations
 * [.gitignore](.gitignore): File to specify files and directories ignored by Git
 * [README.md](README.md): Project documentation
 * LICENSE: License file for the project

 ---

+## Technologies Used

+### Libraries and Frameworks:
+- **Apache Spark**: Used for distributed data processing and handling large-scale datasets efficiently.
+- **Numpy**: For efficient numerical computations and array manipulations.
+- **Pandas**: For handling and preprocessing tabular data.
+- **Scikit-learn**: For clustering algorithms and evaluation metrics.
+- **Matplotlib**: For plotting and visualizing data.
+- **Plotly**: For interactive display utilities, used in animations.
+- **nltk**: Used for text preprocessing.
+- **yellowbrick.cluster (KElbowVisualizer)**: Used for determining the optimal number of clusters using the elbow method.
+- **gensim.models.Word2Vec**: Used to represent text data as dense vector spaces for clustering or recommendations.

+---

 ## Project Overview

 ### **1. Recommendation System with LSH**
-We implemented a recommendation system based on the **Locality-Sensitive Hashing (LSH)** algorithm, using the MovieLens dataset to identify similar users based on their movie preferences.
-Key steps include:
+This system utilizes **Locality-Sensitive Hashing (LSH)** to recommend movies based on user preferences:
-- Preprocessing data from the MovieLens dataset.
-- Implementing MinHash from scratch to create compact user signatures.
+- **Steps:**
+  - **Data Preprocessing:** Cleaned and structured MovieLens data for effective use.
+  - **MinHash Implementation:** Compressed user data into concise signatures to approximate similarity measures.
-- Applying LSH to group similar users.
+  - **LSH Application:** Divided user signatures into bands to efficiently identify similar users.
-- Recommending movies based on user similarity, considering common ratings and top-rated movies of similar users.
+  - **Recommendations:** Suggested movies by aggregating preferences from users deemed similar based on common ratings and their top-rated movies.

+---

-### **2. Grouping Movies Together**
+### **2. Clustering Movies**
-Using clustering techniques, we grouped movies based on extracted features.
-Key highlights include:
+We clustered movies based on their attributes and evaluated the clusters to understand group patterns:
+- **Steps:**
-- **Feature Engineering:** Selecting and creating features such as genres, average ratings, and user-assigned tags.
+  - **Feature Engineering:** Extracted meaningful features, such as genres, average ratings, and tags.
-- **Clustering Algorithms:** Implemented K-means, K-means++, and a third algorithm recommended by an LLM.
+  - **Clustering Techniques:** Implemented and compared K-means, K-means++, and hierarchical clustering.
-- **Evaluation Metrics:** Assessed cluster quality using metrics like silhouette score, Davies-Bouldin index, and intra-cluster distance.
+  - **Evaluation:** Assessed cluster quality using metrics like silhouette score and Davies-Bouldin index.
+  - **Visualization:** Generated 2D plots to display clustering results and transitions during algorithm iterations.

+---

 ### **3. Bonus Question**
-We visualized the progression of clustering over iterations.
-Using two key variables, we plotted 2D graphs to display how clusters formed and refined.
+We visualized clustering progression:
+- **Steps:**
+  - **2D Animation:** Animated clustering iterations, showing how clusters formed and stabilized over time.

+---

 ### **4. Algorithmic Question**
-This section involved solving a strategic game where two players, Arya and Mario, compete to maximize their score by picking numbers from the ends of a sequence.
-Our solution:
+Analyzed a strategic game where players maximize scores by selecting numbers from the sequence's ends:
+- **Steps:**
+  - **Problem Description:** Two players, Arya and Mario, alternately pick numbers from either end of a sequence to maximize their scores.
-- Used recursive and dynamic programming approaches to ensure optimal strategies for both players.
+  - **Dynamic Programming:** Implemented a DP-based solution to compute optimal strategies for both players.
-- Compared the efficiency of different implementations and leveraged LLMs to suggest optimizations.
+  - **LLM Optimization:** Used insights from an LLM to refine and compare recursive and DP approaches.

 ---